Sampreethi66/cloud/README.md

 [Cloud Run](run) - We're working toward running a copy of our [RealityStream Colab](/realitystream)

+Should we move anything from [cloud-main](cloud-main) into the cloud/run folder?

 ## Flask via Google Cloud - User Folders

-For new development testing...

-Create a [cloud/team/2025/[handle]](https://github.com/modelearth/cloud/) folder where you'll add deployment steps to launch a Flask site using Google Cloud.
+ folder where you'll add deployment steps to launch a Flask site using Google Cloud.

-For your [handle] use lowercase firstname and optionally your last initial, or your nickname.
+For your [handle] use  or your nickname.

 Our [webhook repo](https://github.com/modelearth/webhook/) has a sample with Google Cloud Flask deployment steps you can copy and improve.

 ## Integration with localsite navigation

+For new development testing, create a [cloud/team/2025/[handle]](https://github.com/modelearth/cloud/)

 1. Fork and clone our [cloud repo](https://github.com/modelearth/cloud) and [localsite repo](https://github.com/modelearth/localsite).

 2. Turn on GitHub Pages for both.
 So [account].github.io/cloud works.

-3. In the "team/2025" subfolder, add a folder with your handle (firstname) from our [Member List](https://model.earth/community/members).
+3. In the "team/2025" subfolder, add a folder with your handle matching your name in our [Member List](https://model.earth/community/members).
 Use lowercase and optionally include your last initial.

 4. Copy the [index.html page](https://github.com/ModelEarth/cloud/blob/main/index.html) to your new folder.
 Change the title to a description of the folder's content and/or add your handle in parentheses.